rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 expansion hierarchies that together comprise the hygiene information for a crate.

-All of these hierarchies need some sort of "macro ID" to identify individual elements in the chain of expansions.
+All of these hierarchies need some sort of "`macro` ID" to identify individual elements in the chain of expansions.
 This ID is [`ExpnId`].
-All macros receive an integer ID, assigned continuously starting from 0 as we discover new macro calls.
+All `macro`s receive an integer ID, assigned continuously starting from 0 as we discover new `macro` calls.
 All hierarchies start at [`ExpnId::root()`][rootid], which is its own parent.

-[`rustc_span::hygiene`][hy] contains all of the hygiene-related algorithms (with the exception of some hacks in [`Resolver::resolve_crate_root`][hacks]) and structures related to hygiene and expansion that are kept in global data.
+The [`rustc_span::hygiene`][hy] library contains all of the hygiene-related algorithms (with the exception of some hacks in [`Resolver::resolve_crate_root`][hacks]) and structures related to hygiene and expansion that are kept in global data.